raeufroushangar/MICA-Weighted/README.md

 ### Density, Scatter, and Bar Plots

 1. **Density Plot of Positional Weights**
-   - Description: This plot shows the density of positional weights across sub-subregions partitioned starting at index 0, index 15, and the combined data.
+   - Description: This plot shows the density of positional weights of sub-subregions partitioned starting at index 0, index 15, and the combined data.
    - ![](ECMPIA_result/positional_weight_density_plot.png)

 2. **Scatter Plot of Positional Weights by Mutation Positions**